Dzilam González Municipality

-Dzilam González Municipality (In the Yucatec Maya Language: "peeling" combined with the Spanish surname "González") is one of the 106 municipalities in the Mexican state of Yucatán containing 545.45 km2 of land and located roughly 90 km northeast of the city of Mérida.
+Dzilam González Municipality (In the Yucatec Maya Language: "peeling" combined with the Spanish surname "González") is a municipality in the Mexican state of Yucatán containing 545.45 km2 of land and located roughly 90 km northeast of the city of Mérida.
 It is located in the former Province of Ah Kin Chel Province to the north of Izamal, about 10 km inland from the coast.
 It was once the port of Dzilam which has now receded inland is known as Dzilam González.
 The agricultural produces of the area are corn, onions, beans and fruit.

 History

 During pre-Hispanic times, the town fell within the provinces under the chieftainship of Cheles.
 After the conquest the area became part of the encomienda system.
 In 1544 Francisco de Montejo established a town at the site.

 Yucatán declared its independence from the Spanish Crown in 1821 and in 1825, the area was assigned to the Coastal region with its headquarters in Izamal.
 In 1825, "González" was appended to the name to differentiate this place from a port with the same name.
 In 1900 it was separated to form its own municipality, which included the area that is now Dzilam de Bravo Municipality until 1921, when that was separated.

 Some years back there were extensive ruins here but now there are two Mayan ruins.